 However, you cannot assume that other lilies within this genus are non-toxic to cats.
 That should not be assumed under any account.
 Other related plant species suspected of nephrotoxicity (kidney poisoning) are listed by the National Animal Poison Control Center (an American institution).
 They include: Day lily, Early Day lily, Orange Day lily, Red lily, Rubrum lily, Stargazer lily, Western lily and Wood lily.

-However, if one looks up the full list of plants within the genus Lilium in Wikipedia you get the following result:
+However, if one looks up the full list of plants within the genus Lilium in Wikipedia you will find that there are 90 species of lily.
+The most popular hybrids are Asiatic, Aurelian and Oriental lilies.

 As stated at the beginning, “cats are very sensitive to poisoning by plants of the genus Lilium“.
 These are considered to be true lilies and therefore all these plants referred to on this page must be considered to be poisonous to cats and cats should not go anywhere near them because they can be fatal to the domestic cat.